The breakdown of JK Rowling and the Harry Potter cast’s relationship

 “I want my trans followers to know that I and so many other people around the world see you, respect you, and love you for who you are.”

-Rupert Grint (Ron Weasley) also gave his support to the transgender community, echoing Radcliffe’s statement that trans women are women.
+Rupert Grint (Ron Weasley) also gave his support to the trans community, asserting, as Radcliffe had, that trans women are women.

 “I firmly stand with the trans community and echo the sentiments expressed by many of my peers.
 Trans women are women.
 Trans men are men,” Grint told the Sunday Times .